Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-The learning aims of the paper are principally to develop the notions of a group and ring, to see how these arise in a variety of mathematical settings and to establish their fundamental properties.
-Since this is a Pure Mathematics paper that will provide the basis for further study in abstract algebra, concepts will be introduced and developed rigorously.
-We will be doing a lot of proofs!
+The learning aims of the paper are principally to develop the notions of groups and rings, to see how these arise in a variety of mathematical settings, and to establish their fundamental properties.
+We will also study practical applications of these objects to cryptography and to detecting/correcting errors that occur in transmission of data.

 |Paper title||Modern Algebra|

 |Domestic Tuition Fees (NZD)||$929.55|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|